 The Rectorate is one of USI’s central bodies together with the University Council and the Academic Senate.
-The Rectorate ensures the overall smooth functioning of the University and elaborates planning and development acts.
+The Rectorate, led by the Rector, ensures the overall smooth functioning of the University and elaborates planning and development acts.

 Members and functions

 The Rectorate comprises of the Rector, the Secretary General, the Administrative Director, the Adjunct Administrative Director, and the Pro-Rectors.
 Its functions are stated in the Statute of the Università della Svizzera italiana (in Italian).

 A transitional phase is currently underway at the University led by the Deputy Rector, who is co-assisted by the Pro-Rectors, including an Assistant Pro-Rector (more information).
 At the same time, reorganisation is also taking place at an administrative level whereby the functions of Secretary General, Administrative Director and Deputy Administrative Director are currently carried out by a Transition Committee (more information).

 Deputy Rector, Pro-Rector for Education and Students' Experience